martinghunt/Scaffolder-evaluation/README.md

 Wrapper scripts to run genome assembly scaffolding tools and scripts to analyse the output for accuracy.

+These were used in the paper ["A comprehensive evaluation of assembly scaffolding tools"] [review paper], Genome Biology 2014, 15:R42.
+DOI: 10.1186/gb-2014-15-3-r42.
+If you use any of the scripts in your own work, please cite this paper.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 Wrapper scripts